ashavitt/Cat-Mouse/README.md

   - mouse can't get to the cheese: If the mouse can't get to the cheese in the number of turns left for him, it shouldn't try to get to the cheese and instead only try to run away from the cat.
 - tie breakers: When two different states should appear the same regarding the distances discussed above a tie breaker should come into effect.
 We have two tie breakers:
   - mouse: If two states appear the same, the mouse will choose the one with the less obstacles (walls, board boundries), meaning the mouse will try to avoid corners and dead ends.
   - cat: If two states appear the same, the cat will choose the one with the euclidean distance between itself the mouse minimized.
 This is used to 'trap' the mouse in the corner.
-Example figure:
+Example figure: Its the cat turn in the board on the left.
+The cat has two good moves, going left or going down as shown in the right figures.
+The cat will prefer to go left because it minimizes the euclidean dist (sqrt(2) < 2).
   ```
   |##C        |#C#   |###
   |M##  --->  |M##   |M#C
   +---        +--- , +---
   ```
-- reasoning -
+- technical details - In the special cases we will normalize the evaluation by a factor of number of turns left instead of the distance between the mouse and the cheese so the mouse will never prefer these situations over the default one (In these situations the mouse is likely to loose but maybe can force a tie).
 - running time - Our running time is O(n^3).
 To calculate the distances we use the BFS algorithm, which runs in O(|V|+|E|) = O(n^2 + n^2) = O(n^2).
 To calculate the euclidean distance we use the formula sqrt((x1-x2)^2 - (y1-y2)^2) which runs in O(1).